 So what exactly is a full suspension mountain bike and why you might need one?
-Full suspension mountain bike is a bike that has not only front fork suspension, but also a suspension in the rear, thanks to which it goes smoothly through any obstacles, and the ride itself becomes softer and more comfortable.
+Full suspension mountain bike is a bike that has not only front wheel suspension, but also a suspension on the back wheel, thanks to which it goes smoothly over uneven surfaces, and ride itself becomes softer and more comfortable.

 Types of full suspension mountain bikes